LegalMatch: Services

 Applicants are asked to complete a form describing their legal case on the LegalMatch website.
 LegalMatch then provides that information to attorneys that have both paid for registration with LegalMatch and match the specialization needed.
 The number of attorneys in each practice area within a specific geography are capped.
 After hiring an attorney, the client can write a review that will be posted to the lawyer's profile.
 In addition to providing free legal matching services to clients, LegalMatch provides informational content via an Online Law Library and Law Blog.

-Ethics rules for lawyers
+Ethics rules

 A California appeals court determined that any attorney lead provider "directing a potential client to an attorney," including LegalMatch, was a lawyer referral service for the purposes of ethics rules for lawyers.
 LegalMatch California, a LegalMatch subsidiary, became officially certified as a California State Bar Certified Referral Service in September 2020 and is listed on the State Bar of California's website as an accredited lawyer referral service in all 58 California counties.